Is a Breathable Crib Mattress Worth it?

 We are hearing a lot more about the benefits of “Breathable Crib Mattress.”
 But is a breathable crib mattress worth it?

 Breathable crib mattresses hit the consumer market in early 2000.
-Prior to breathable crib mattresses, crib mattresses all made with a core material with a fabric overlay.
+Prior to breathable mattresses, crib mattresses were made with a core material with a fabric overlay.
 Popular core materials include polyurethane foam, memory foam, cotton, wool batting or other plant based fibers.
 Also, they have a vinyl or waterproof cover to prevent the “fill” from becoming contaminated.

 Crib Mattresses and Flame Retardants